 Month of the disappointing adaptations, no?

 I loved the Super Mario World comic, but this just left me wishing I was playing the game.
 See, while the Super Mario World comic took the game's characters and environments and used them to write its own story, the Link to the Past comic is a heavily cut down retelling of the game, cramming thirteen dungeons into twelve months with the signficantly longer Dark World only getting half the book.
+Despite skipping Skull Woods and Blind's Lair, it still feels rushed.
 And at least Friendly Floyd felt like a Mario character, while this just slaps a centurion outfit onto Jet Link (Oh, I see, Roam = Roman) and shoehorns him in.